-I so admire the vision of the many planners, rail trail enthusiasts, and others to piece this network together (and the efforts continue)!
-The King County Parks regional trails map was really helpful to our planning the route for this day and it was impressive to see the trail system across our region.
+I so admire the vision of the many planners, rail trail enthusiasts, and others who pieced this network together.
+And the efforts continue!
+The King County Parks regional trails map has been really helpful to our planning the route for this day and it was impressive to see the trail systems across our region.

 We took the Interurban Route to the Burke-Gilman Trail to the Sammamish River Trail to the Tolt Pipeline Trail to the Snoqualmie Valley Trail.
-And we also took the North Creek Trail to a northern point of the Greenway (the northern boundary follows the country line, so there are many options).
+We took a side excursion up the North Creek Trail to a northern point of the Greenway (the northern boundary follows the country line, so there are many options).

-In the 1970s this trail network from Snoqualmie Pass to Puget Sound was a vision of King County planners and local conservationists.
+In the 1970s this trail network from Snoqualmie Pass to Puget Sound and downtown Seattle was a vision of King County planners and local conservationists.
 Forty some years later, it’s a reality and one that I gained perspective and appreciation for while preparing for this trip.
-What takes a day to ride was decades in the making.
+What can take a day to ride was decades in the making.

 Recently, I read Mountains to Sound: The Creation of a Greenway Across the Cascades by Daniel Jack Chasan and leaned a little about others who pieced together this route long before Gabriel and I did: